Ridge and Lasso in R: How Penalised Regression Shrinks Coefficients and Selects Variables

 set.seed(42) my_x1 <- rnorm(100) my_x2 <- 0.95 * my_x1 + 0.1 * rnorm(100) my_y <- 3 * my_x1 + 3 * my_x2 + rnorm(100) my_lm <- lm(my_y ~ my_x1 + my_x2) my_mat <- cbind(my_x1, my_x2) my_ridge <- cv.glmnet(my_mat, my_y, alpha = 0) my_results <- c( lm_x1 = coef(my_lm)["my_x1"], ridge_x1 = coef(my_ridge, s = "lambda.min")["my_x1", 1] ) round(my_results, 3) #> lm_x1 ridge_x1 #> 4.718 3.186

-Explanation: The OLS estimate for x1 bounces far from the true 3 because of the 0.95 correlation.
+Explanation: The OLS estimate for x1 bounces far from the true 3 because of the 0.95 correlation between x1 and x2.
 Ridge stays close to 3 because the L2 penalty pushes collinear coefficients toward each other rather than letting one absorb the other's signal.

 Exercise 3: Hold-out RMSE of Ridge vs Lasso